Locations

 Continue Vendor Management Post-Renewal: Once the new EA is signed, keep the momentum.
 Set up QBRs (quarterly business reviews) with Microsoft to review consumption vs. plan and ensure you’re getting the value out of what you purchased (and adjusting if not).

 Hold Microsoft accountable for any promises (like deployment assistance or training as part of the deal).
-Keep the relationship warm, but also make it clear that you’ll be measuring usage and costs closely, which sets the expectation that you won’t tolerate overselling.
+Keep the relationship warm, but also make it clear that you’ll be closely monitoring usage and costs, which sets the expectation that you won’t tolerate overselling.

 Considerations: